What Makes A Good Photo? – Five Key Elements

 “Of course, there will always be those who look only at technique, who ask ‘how’, while others of a more curious nature will ask ‘why’.
 Personally, I have always preferred inspiration to information.”
 Man Ray, a visual artist most well known for his photography.

-Everybody with a camera wants to take better photos, even seasoned professionals I know, (including myself.)
+Everybody with a camera wants to take better photos.
+Even seasoned professionals, including myself.
 We want to take better photos than we have previously taken.
-If you are reading this then I guess you are one of us who want to take better photos.
+If you are reading this then I guess you are one of us who wants to take better photos.
 We must ask “What are the qualities of a good photograph?”
 “How do we create better photos?”
 “What are the secrets of better photography?”
 “What are the qualities of a good photographer?”
-Good questions!
+These are all good questions that will help develop the quality and style of your photos.

-Our choice and taste in subjects to photograph is naturally incredibly varied.
-During this discussion I will aim to be reasonably generic concerning subject material.
-I wish to focus more on the qualities of a good photograph.
-The other elements a photo needs rather than focusing on what makes interesting and/or beautiful subjects.
+Our choice and taste in subjects to photograph is incredibly varied.
+In this article, I remain generic about subject material.
+I wish to focus more on the qualities of a good photograph, regardless of what you are photographing.

 The Qualities of a Good Photograph

-When we have an interesting subject to photograph, each of these elements can be studied and applied with a technical ‘correctness’.
-Creating pictures with such technique results will show qualities of a good photograph.
+When you have an interesting subject, it’s possible to apply each of these elements with technical ‘correctness.’
+Creating pictures with such technique will show the qualities of a good photograph.
 But there is another important quality to factor into what makes a good photo unique.
 I’ll address it later in this article.
 First, let’s take a look at these four elements.

 Qualities of a Good Photograph